A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Transversality and Characterizations of Stabilizability

 \begin{proof} Suppose $f$ is of class $C^1$ in a neighborhood $\mcal{U} \times \mcal{V} \subseteq \R^n \times \R^m$ of the origin, and let the origin be an equilibrium point of $f$.
 Suppose $covf(0,0)>0$.
-Let $y \in \R^n$, let $w=(y, u)$, and let $G\in C^1\cp{\R^n,\R^n}$.
-For $c \neq 0$, define $F\colon \R^n\times\cp{\R^n\times \R^m} \rightarrow \R^n$ by $F(x,w):=G(x)-G(0) +cf(w)$.
+Let $y \in \R^n$, let $w=\ba{c}{y \\ u}$, and let $G\in C^1\cp{\R^n,\R^n}$.
+For $c \neq 0$, define $F:\R^n\times\cp{\R^n\times \R^m} \rightarrow \R^n$ by $F(x,w):=G(x)-G(0) +cf(w)$.
 Then, clearly $\dot{x}=F(x,w)$ has an equilibrium at the origin, and

 Correspondingly, $B_F$ has row-rank $n$ and $covF(0,0)>0$.
 So, by Lemma~\ref{QT,LI}, $F$ satisfies a semitransversality condition at the origin.
 The local exponential stabilizability of $\dot{x}=F(x,w)$ then follows from Theorem~\ref{QT,I}.
-Moreover, if $G$ is constant and $c=1$ and $h$ is as in \eqref{h1 construction} and \eqref{h2 construction} for $f$, it follows from Theorem~\ref{les dif comp} that $w(x)=\cp{x,h(x,0)}$ is a stabilizing feedback law for this system, and direct computation verifies that $\cp{x,w(x)} = H(x,0) = \cp{x,h(x,0)}$, where $H$ is as in \eqref{h1 construction} and \eqref{h2 construction} for $F$ and $w(x)$ is as in Theorem~\ref{T,I}, Theorem~\ref{ST,I}, or Theorem~\ref{QT,I}. \end{proof}
+Moreover, if $G$ is constant and $c=1$ and $h$ is as in (\ref{h1 construction}) and (\ref{h2 construction}) for $f$, it follows from Theorem~\ref{les dif comp} that $w(x)=\cp{x,h(x,0)}$ is a stabilizing feedback law for this system, and direct computation verifies that $\cp{x,w(x)} = H(x,0) = \cp{x,h(x,0)}$, where $H$ is as in (\ref{h1 construction}) and (\ref{h2 construction}) for $F$ and $w(x)$ is as in Theorem~\ref{T,I}, Theorem~\ref{ST,I}, or Theorem~\ref{QT,I}. \end{proof}

 So, the existence of a stabilizing composition operator for \eqref{sys} as generated in Section~\ref{sec3} is equivalent to the stabilizability of a modified class of systems induced by the vector field generating the dynamics of \eqref{sys}.
-We remark on further lines of inquiry suggested by Theorem~\ref{QTN,I} in Section~\ref{sec5}.
+Theorem~\ref{QTN,I} provides additional lines of inquiry that will be discussed in Section~\ref{sec5}.

 Next, we will show that the presence of linear openness and a semitransversality condition on domain nearby the origin is sufficient for local exponential stability by continuous feedback laws, allowing us to assess the stability of certain systems with both an equilibrium and a critical point at the origin.
-But first, we will need a lemma.
+But first, we need a lemma.